talhacercioglu/csv-file-viewer/README.md

 ## Overview
 This Shiny application provides a user-friendly interface for uploading and viewing the contents of a CSV file.
 Users can select a CSV file, and the application will display the data in a table format.

+Click on the link for the live web application:
 **https://talhacercioglu.shinyapps.io/csv-file-viewer/**

 ## Features